Getting new registrants is one of the most important objectives for BtoB event organizers.

 Paid media includes all the paid channels that will be used to reference your event online or to broadcast advertisements.
 The visibility and reach of these campaigns depend on the size of the targeted audience, the duration of the campaign, and the bidding system used.

-The following channels can be used for these campaigns:
+The following channels can be used for promoting these event campaigns:

 - Paid search (SEA)